Maja Francis: Biography

+Career

 Francis debuted the single "Last Days of Dancing" in 2015.
 On August 14, 2015, she released the single "Space Invades My Mind" with Veronica Maggio.
 On the same day, Francis played on Way Out West's club spinoff Stay Out West, where Maggio visited to perform the single with Francis.
 In January 2016, her debut EP Come Companion was released.
 Then in 2017 she appeared with First Aid Kit guesting on their Who By Fire tribute concert to Leonard Cohen where she sang Famous Blue Raincoat and joined in with the So Long, Marianne finale.

 She took a break after her pair of 2018 EPs, Cry Baby parts 1 and 2, saying later that "My relationship with music was kind of toxic after releasing my Cry Baby EPs in 2018… so I needed a break."
 She returned in December 2019, again with First Aid Kit, singing It Must Have Been Love as their tribute to Marie Fredriksson.
 She released her cover of Kate Bush's This Woman's Work in July 2020.
 In the same year, she recorded her single 'Anxious Angel' as the final track of the Netflix series Kärlek & Anarki (Love & Anarchy).
 The CD from First Aid Kit's Who By Fire tribute was released in 2021.
 Also in 2021, she appeared on a special edition of Jills veranda, and later in the year released her first album A Pink Soft Mess.

+For New Year 2023, Francis performed Running Up That Hill on SVT's Årets quiz (This Year's Quiz).
+Later in the year she performed Heart of Gold with Jill Johnson on På spåret.
+Her 2024 collaborations include Anna Ternheim with the Swedish Radio Symphony Orchestra at Berwald Hall.
+In April 2024 she performed SOS at SVT's En fest för ABBA held at Cirkus (Stockholm).
+In 2025 she appeared on Allsång på Skansen with Thomas Stenström on August 6.

 Francis has a record contract with Universal Music Group under its Sweden Music label and is listed in Sweden by RMV Grammafon.